demisto/content/Packs/CrowdStrikeFalcon/README.md

 - Common Types

 ## Pack Configurations
-To get up and running with this pack, you must do the following:
-1. Get an API client ID and secret from CrowdStrike support: support@crowdstrike.com.
+To get up and running with this pack, you must get an API client ID and secret from CrowdStrike support: support@crowdstrike.com.